luxfi/netrunner/README.md

   // It's left to the caller to maintain a reference to the returned peer.
   // The caller should call StartClose() on the peer when they're done with it.
   AttachPeer(ctx context.Context, handler router.InboundHandler) (peer.Peer, error)
-  // Return this node's avalanchego binary path GetBinaryPath() string
+  // Return this node's luxd binary path GetBinaryPath() string
   // Return this node's db dir
   GetDbDir() string